narwhalacademy/zebra-crossing/README.md

 - See Consumer Reports' [Shut Stalkers Out of Your Tech](https://www.consumerreports.org/digital-security/shut-stalkers-out-of-your-tech/)
 - See Wirecutter's [Protect Your Devices Against Domestic Abusers](https://thewirecutter.com/blog/domestic-abusers-can-control-your-devices-heres-how-to-fight-back/)
-- See Coalition Against Stalkerware's [Safety Toolkit](https://stopstalkerware.org/get-help/)
+- If you're an iOS user, see [Apple's checklist](https://support.apple.com/en-us/HT212021) and download the document at the bottom called `Device and Data Access when Personal Safety is At Risk`.

 ---

-### 👤 I don't want to give out my real phone number for online dating/networking/organizing
+### 👤 I don't want to give out my personal information for online dating/networking/organizing

 For messaging apps that use phone numbers as the primary identifier/username (e.g. Signal, WhatsApp, Telegram), get a secondary number from: